 The Company manages its capital to ensure that it is able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The capital structure of the Company borrowings are as disclosed in note 12, and equity attributable to equity holders of the parent, comprising issued capital are as disclosed in note 13.
+The capital structure of the Company borrowings are as disclosed in note 13, equity attributable to equity holders of the parent, comprising issued capital, reserves and retained earnings as disclosed in the Statement of Change in Equity and note 14.
 The Company is not subject to any externally imposed capital requirements.